JDL05/PredictingVentureSuccess_ADA/README.md

 ## 🔢 Data Files

-All data files needed to process the code are stored in the 'Datasets'-Directory or 'Code'-Directory when the data is a result of a webscraping script.
-To use them, the entire directories have to be downloaded.
-In the code, every files are read with the use of a wildcard in the filepaths (/*.csv).
+All data files needed to process the code are stored in the 'Datasets' directory, or in the 'Code' directory if the data is the result of a web scraping script.
+To use them, the entire directories must be downloaded.
+In the code, each file is read using a placeholder in the file paths (/*.csv).

 **The following data sets / directories are needed to run 'Pre-Processing/DataPreprocessing_Pipeline.ipynb'**